-PHL 2010: Ethics (2nd year level, first semester) (3)
+PHL 2010: Ethics (3)

-This course explores the history and theory of ethics with an emphasis on virtue ethics, divine command theory, natural law theory, utilitarianism, and deontology.
+This course examines the history and theory of ethics with an emphasis on virtue ethics, divine command theory, natural law theory, utilitarianism, and deontology.
 Selections are read from figures such as Plato, Aristotle, St. Augustine, St. Thomas Aquinas, John Paul II, Mill, Kant, Anscombe, and MacIntyre.
 Within the context of studying various ethical theories, questions regarding applied ethics are considered as well as the problems of relativism, emotivism, and egoism.

-PHL 2020: Natural Theology (2nd year level, second semester) (3)
+PHL 2020: Natural Theology (3)

-A study of arguments about the existence of God and of the relation of these arguments to positions concerning the nature of God.
+This course examines arguments about the existence of God and of the relation of these arguments to positions concerning the nature of God.
 These arguments may be drawn from thinkers such as Aristotle, St. Augustine, St. Anselm, St. Thomas Aquinas, Descartes, and Kant.
 The relation between faith and reason also is examined.

-PHL 3010: Epistemology (3rd year level, first semester) (3)
+PHL 3010: Epistemology (3)